-A sign of successful leadership is the ability to invest in your team and your employees.
+Successful leadership is the ability to invest in your team and your employees.
 One proven way to develop your employees is through career paths.
 Creating career paths can be advantageous not only because it can increase an employee’s initiative and productivity, but it also goes a long way with retention efforts.
-As many businesses look for ways to retain their top talent, creating a plan and investing in employee’s personal growth can often go overlooked.
+Unfortunately, as many businesses look for ways to retain their top talent, creating a plan and investing in employees’ personal growth can often go overlooked.

 So, What Exactly is Career Pathing?

 If your organization has various departments and position openings, this can be essential in grooming current talent for promotional opportunities.
 However, if your company is smaller and lacks some vertical or lateral options, offering ways to expand its current role and responsibilities can be just as powerful and yield incredible growth and increased engagement.
 Career pathing can also be sideways as well as up.
 Knowing one key area of a company and moving to another department can add a lot of depth and value for both.

-The information below highlights ways to develop clear career paths to allow employees to grow while your business or team productivity grows as well.
+The information below highlights ways to develop clear career paths to allow employees to grow while your business or team productivity grows.